Close

 Step 5: Decision and Collection

-Track your application status online or through the submission center.
-Collect your passport with the visa decision in person or through authorized representatives.
-If rejected, you have the right to appeal within 15 days by providing additional supporting evidence.
+Track your application status through the submission center or embassy portal.
+Collect your passport with the visa decision in person or through an authorized representative.
+If approved, verify all visa details including validity dates, number of entries, and duration of stay.
+If your application is rejected, you have the right to appeal the decision within 15 days by submitting additional supporting documentation or clarification to the consular authority.